WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

     file-integrity-sync,
     /// Request that writes be performed according to synchronized I/O data
     /// integrity completion.
 Only the data stored in the file is
     /// synchronized.
+This is similar to `O_DSYNC` in POSIX.
     ///
     /// The precise semantics of this operation have not yet been defined for
     /// WASI.
 At this time, it should be interpreted as a request, and not a
     /// requirement.
     data-integrity-sync,
     /// Requests that reads be performed at the same level of integrety
     /// requested for writes.
+This is similar to `O_RSYNC` in POSIX.
     ///
     /// The precise semantics of this operation have not yet been defined for
     /// WASI.
 At this time, it should be interpreted as a request, and not a